- Data Portals

 The 1.5-petaflops Yellowstone HPC system is an IBM iDataPlex cluster with 72,576 Intel Sandy Bridge processors.
-Yellowstone has been deployed to enable dramatic improvements in the scientific capabilities for a broad spectrum of important Earth System science applications.
+Yellowstone was deployed to enable dramatic improvements in the scientific capabilities of a broad spectrum of important Earth System science applications.
 Yellowstone serves researchers across the United States and around the world.

 The analysis and visualization resource comprises two systems.
 Geyser offers large-memory nodes (1 TB in each node) and is used for large-scale analysis and post-processing tasks, including 3D visualization.
 Caldera is designed to run distributed-memory parallel applications and for development and testing of general-purpose GPU (GPGPU) code.